adamschonewille/phys408OpticalCavity/LabNotebook.md

 1.77 mV 9.9366 ~10%
 Beam Waist = ~0.3742 mm

-This value have not changed significantly and is with in the error of the
+This value has not changed significantly and is with in the error of the previous measurement.

 ## Day 2 2018 02 13
 ### Optical Cavity Set-up and Piezo Calibration: